Introduced game birds

-Hunters may only use shotguns that do not exceed 12 gauge.
+Hunters can only use shotguns that do not exceed twelve (12) gauge.
+There is no daily bag limit.